 The airport is basically a landing strip for small aircraft which has a low fence that surrounds it and a gate that is unlocked most of the time.

 The location from where the Sea Las Perlas ferry departs in Panama City has changed and so have the departure times.
-Please make sure that you go to the new location at Flamenco Marina Dock – the link to the location in google maps is shown above.
+Please make sure that you go to the new location at Flamenco Marina Dock.
 Otherwise you will have to walk about 4,000ft (1.2km) to the new location.

 Our return trip departed from Playa Galeon on Isla Contadora and this has also changed to Playa Larga, which is a 5min walk away.
 Be advised that only one piece of luggage per person is permitted and you need to show your passport.